-[25 U.S.C. §§ 2710(b)(1), 2710(d)(1)(A)(ii); 25 C.F.R. §§ 522.4(b)(6), 522.6(b)]
+[25 U.S.C. § 2710(b)(1); 25 C.F.R. §§ 522.4(b)(6), 522.6(b) and 559]

-- B. The Tribal Gaming Commission is responsible for issuing new or renewed Facility Licenses to each place, facility or location. - C. The Tribal Gaming Commission shall require that a Facility License application be completed by the chief management official of the gaming facility for each gaming place, facility or location. - D. The Tribal Gaming Commission shall identify the environmental, health and public safety standards with which the place, facility or location must comply, and specify the form, conditions and content of a Facility License application.
-The application shall include: - 1.
-A legal description of the lands upon which the facility is located, and a certification that the site constitutes "Indian lands," as defined in IGRA, the NIGC's regulations, NIGC Office of General Counsel and DOI Solicitor Offices' Indian lands legal opinions, judicial decisions and any other applicable law. - E. The Tribal Gaming Commission shall only issue a Facility License if the application includes the required information and documentation, and sufficiently satisfies any additional conditions deemed necessary by the Tribe. - F. The Tribe or Tribal Gaming Commission shall submit to the NIGC Chair a notice that issuance of a Facility License is under consideration by the Tribal Gaming Commission.
-This notice must be submitted at least 120 days before the opening of any new place, facility or location on Indian lands where class II and/or III gaming will occur.
+B. The Tribal Gaming Commission is responsible for issuing new or renewed facility licenses to each place, facility or location.

+C. The Tribal Gaming Commission shall require that a facility license application be completed by the chief management official of the gaming facility for each gaming place, facility or location.

+D. The Tribal Gaming Commission shall identify the environmental, health and public safety standards with which the place, facility or location must comply, and specify the form, conditions and content of a facility license application.
+The application shall include:

+E. A legal description of the lands upon which the facility is located, and a certification that the site constitutes "Indian lands," as defined in IGRA, the NIGC's regulations, the NIGC Office of General Counsel and DOI Solicitor Offices' Indian lands legal opinions, judicial decisions and any other applicable law.

+F. The Tribal Gaming Commission shall only issue a facility license if the application includes the required information and documentation, and sufficiently satisfies any additional conditions deemed necessary by the Tribe.

+G. The Tribe or Tribal Gaming Commission shall submit to the NIGC Chair a notice that issuance of a facility license is under consideration by the Tribal Gaming Commission.
+This notice must be submitted at least 120 days before the opening of any new place, facility or location on Indian lands where class II and/or class III gaming will occur.

-G. The Tribal Gaming Commission shall submit a copy of each newly issued or renewed Facility License to the NIGC Chair within 30 days of issuance, along with any other required documentation.
+H. The Tribal Gaming Commission shall submit a copy of each newly issued or renewed facility license to the NIGC Chair within 30 days of issuance, along with any other required documentation.

-H. The Tribe shall notify the NIGC Chair within 30 days if a Facility License is terminated or expires, or if a gaming place, facility, or location closes or reopens.
+I. The Tribe shall notify the NIGC Chair within 30 days if a facility license is terminated or expires, or if a gaming place, facility, or location closes or reopens.